Birrellc/project-eternity-ms2/README.md

 _note_ Github has changed master branch names to main - Currently at time of this project the branch name is still referred to as master.

-This project has been deployed on GitHub Pages [Here](https://birrellc.github.io/Eternity-MS2/)
+This project has been deployed on GitHub Pages [Here](https://birrellc.github.io/Eternity-MS2/).

 - Nearly all of the code was written on VSCode, a local IDE, Gitpod, a cloud based IDE was used briefly when i encountered an issue with my VSCode client.

 - First select the repository on GitHub for this project where all the code is stored.
 - Then click settings link at the top with the cogwheel icon next to it.
 - Scroll down till reaching the GitHub Pages Heading.
-- Locate the source section and click on branch master then select the master branch
+- Locate the source section and click on branch master then select the master branch.
 - This will then publish the project to GitHub Pages and display the URL of the live website. (may have to refresh and scroll back to this section to see the URL)
 - The deployed website version will be tracked to your last commit so if you have made changes without committing and pushing them to github those changes will not be live.

 - The code itself can be cloned or downloaded to your local pc for editing also.
-- To do this navigate back to the [Repository page](https://github.com/Birrellc/Eternity-MS2)
+- To do this navigate back to the [Repository page](https://github.com/Birrellc/Eternity-MS2).
 - Select the clone option at the top right of the Respository.
-- From here you will be able to download the download the code and open it locally on your PC with your own IDE
+- From here you will be able to download the download the code and open it locally on your PC with your own IDE.
-- You can also clone the code by copying the link provided when the clone drop down menu is opened
+- You can also clone the code by copying the link provided when the clone drop down menu is opened.
 - The method i used was cloning by the link provided - I first downloaded [Git](https://git-scm.com/), after that i opened VSCode and selected the **git clone** option after pressing F1 and pasted the URL into the box.
-- You can also open your terminal in your local IDE, Change the current working directory to where you want the clone to be made then type **git clone** in the terminal and paste the link after for e.g "git clone https://github.com/Birrellc/Eternity-MS2"
+- You can also open your terminal in your local IDE, Change the current working directory to where you want the clone to be made then type **git clone** in the terminal and paste the link after for e.g "git clone https://github.com/Birrellc/Eternity-MS2".

 ---

+## Credits

+- First Credits go to my mentor Felipe Alarcon for guidance and advice on how to get this project submission ready.
+- Code institute for providing the content and support to help learn and develop my skills.
+- Code Institute slack community members for help, ideas & feedback from code reviews.
+- Michael Prothero for taking the time to let me bounce ideas and offer general support with my project. \*[Udemy](https://www.freecodecamp.org/) & [FreeCodeCamp](https://www.freecodecamp.org/) courses also helped provide understanding of ES6.

+### Media

+- All Images on this project were taken from [Pexels](https://https://www.pexels.com/)

+### Credited Code

+- [Bootstrap - examples](https://getbootstrap.com/docs/4.0/examples/checkout/) - This is the code used for my modal checkout form.
+- [Stack Overflow - Forum](https://stackoverflow.com/questions/64308378/best-way-to-break-up-a-function-javascript) - I was looking for the best way to refactor a function that worked but had bad readability. - credited in code
+- [Stack Overflow - Forum](https://stackoverflow.com/a/64688795/14580125) - I had a JavaScript error when running my code through jsHint which after researching i found that it was a false positive so i made a post on stack overflow in order to get somebody to confirm that my code was fine and that it was indeed a false positive.
+Also in this post i was having an issue with getting an "in" statement to work and the stack overflow community helped me by explaning how to fix it here. - Credited in code.
+- [Shopping Cart Tutorial](https://www.youtube.com/watch?v=IY5UN82FZ2Q) - This is the tutorial i used to get a starting point on my shopping cart - The code has been modified & some features completely done my own way without using the tutorial code - credited at the top of online-order.js.
+- [Tempus Dominus Documentation](https://tempusdominus.github.io/bootstrap-4/) - Without the documentation resource i wouldnt have been able to set up the time and date plugin correctly for the operational hours of the business.
+- [Code Institute](https://codeinstitute.net/) - For teaching me the code required to complete this project. e.g. The emailJS code stems from the emailJS section of the Code Institute course. - Mentioned in emailJS.js code